nunobrum/ExcelComparator/README.md

 VBA macros that compare difference between Excel Worksheet comparators

 Version 2.6 (16 July 2023)
-Merging the compare Formulas with R1C1 format into the same configuration list When comparing worksheets with errors, the compare will not be stopped.
+Merging the compare Formulas with R1C1 format into the same configuration list.
+When comparing worksheets with errors, the compare will not be stopped.

 Version 2.5 (25 June 2023)